rorywalsh/CsoundUnity/Documentation~/presets.md

 #### Import Cabbage Snaps

 You can import [Cabbage snaps](https://cabbageaudio.com/docs/presets/) and create CsoundUnityPresets from them.
-Simply specify the folder where the *.snaps* files are contained, specify the destination folder where you want to save them and press *IMPORT*.
+Specify the folder holding the *.snaps* files — *Csd Folder* jumps to where Cabbage usually leaves them — then the destination folder for the converted presets, and press *IMPORT*.
+Each *.snaps* needs a *.csd* of the same name beside it.
 A new **CsoundUnityPreset** will be created for each preset contained in each *.snaps* file found in the folder specified.

 <img src="images/presets_import.jpg" alt="Presets Import"/>